Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

-An internship is a great opportunity to get a taste of wine work and realize whether wine work is for you.
+An internship is an excellent opportunity to get a taste of wine work and realise whether wine work is for you.
 It is better to gain experience on the job before enrolling in expensive and lengthy training or educational programs.

 When working as an intern, you meet with like-minded people and industry professionals that further help your career growth.
 Other benefits you can get during a winemaker apprenticeship include accommodation, meals, and stipends.

 Start by contacting a winery to find any openings for harvest internships.
 Alternatively, you can look to work on an organic farm, obtain seasonal or temporary positions in winemaking regions, or volunteer to gain experience.